-PPP in Coal Sector
+3.4 PPP in Coal Sector

 In the Budget speech of 2013-14 an announcement was made for Public Private Parternship (PPP) with Coal India Ltd. as one of the partners for augmentation of Coal production in the country.
 Accordingly, an IMC was set up under the chairmanship of Secretary (Coal) with representatives from Planning Commission, Ministry of Finance (DEA), Ministry of Labour and Employment and Ministry of Law & Justice (DLA) among others to recommend a framework for PPP within the framework of the Coal Mines (Nationalization) Act,1973. the basic Objective of this initiative was to attract partnerships with major Mining companies to improve production and productivity of coal Mines of CIL.
-The Committee deliberated on different models and recommended a model Mine Devlopment cum Operators agreement for consideration of CIL.
-The Board of CIL recently adopted a Model Contract Agreement for engaging MDOs for mining of Coal.
+The committee deliberated on different models including the Mine Devlopment cum Operators (MDO) model.
+The Board of CIL recently finalized a Model Contract Agreement for mining of Coal.

-Change in Policy Related to Coal Block Allocation
+3.5 Change in Policy Related to Coal Block Allocation

-Provisions of the Amended MMDR Act
+3.5.1 Provisions of the Amended MMDR Act

 The Mines and Minerals (Development and Regulation) Amendment Act, 2010 has been notified in Gazette of India (Extraordinary) on 9th September, 2010 to provide for grant of reconnaissance permit, prospecting license or mining lease in respect of an area containing Coal and lignite through auction by competitive bidding, on such terms and conditions as may be prescribed.
-This, would however, not be applicable in the following cases:
+This, would however, not be applicable in the following cases :